atomic-nfts/site/docs/Required-features-of-an-atomic-NFT/Balance.md

 ## Balance
 {: .fs-9 }

-The 'balance' method contains a function for retrieving the balance of a specific wallet from the state of the NFT object.
+The 'balance' method must contain a function for retrieving the balance of a specific wallet from the state of the NFT object.

+This is a crucial feature, as the control of all internal methods will depend on whether the function caller owns any instances of the token.

+The balances of all owners are tracked in `state.balances` in the format of `address: balance` where `balance` is an integer.

 The section below shows an example of a possible balance function: